pingidentity/ping-cloud-base/profiles/README.md

 # Development Notes

+Server Profiles are being built into the image process going forward.
+The SERVER_PROFILE_URL is used to specifically override defaults.

-Use the following steps for testing server profiles during development.
+Use the following steps for customizing server profiles during development.

 1. Create a local branch and make your server profile changes in that branch.